Top 10 Best Irish Boxers Of All Time

 Although Wayne McCullough was flying the flag for Irish boxing, the Chris Eubank and Nigel Benn rivalry had crossed over into a mainstream sporting audience.
 Steve Collins upset the narrative and quickly became one of the biggest names in Irish sport.

 The Celtic Warrior gatecrashed the all-English trio of Watson, Benn, and Eubank.
 He stamped his claim as a world-level operator with two wins over Eubank and a stoppage win over Nigel Benn.
-Collins defended his WBO middleweight title seven times and is regarded as one icon of Irish boxing.
+Collins defended his WBO middleweight title seven times and is regarded as an icon of Irish boxing.
 He finished his career with 36 wins, 21 knockouts and three defeats.

 4. Carl Frampton